-"If we want to revolutionise HR, we might as well be the best example possible."
+"If we want to revolutionise HR, we need to be the best example possible."

 At PayFit, the collection of employee feedback involves several elements.
 For example, we use a tool called Culture Amp that allows us to collect anonymous feedback from employees regarding the company's strengths and weaknesses.

 We believe that it is essential that everyone has the right to share their opinion and that employees feel free to express themselves in an honest and transparent way.
-It is for this reason that we put a substantial amount of effort into allowing time for employees to speak with their superiors.
-This can be in the form of weekly one-to-ones, quarterly performance reviews or career lunches.
+This is why we put substantial effort into allowing time for employees to speak with their superiors.
+This can be in the form of weekly one-on-ones, quarterly performance reviews or career lunches.

 → Transparent communication